- Our top travel tips

 Our top travel tips

-- Take out comprehensive travel insurance.
-Ensure it covers you for the places you'll visit, things you'll do and any pre-existing conditions.
+- Get comprehensive travel insurance.
+Ensure it covers you for the places you’ll visit, the things you’ll do and any pre-existing medical conditions you have.

 - Check the expiry date of your passport before you travel.
-Some countries won't let you enter unless your passport is valid for six months from when you plan to leave that country.
+Some countries won’t let you enter unless your passport is valid for 6 months after the date you plan to leave that country.

-- Ask health professionals about recommended vaccinations and other health precautions.
+- Ask about recommended vaccinations and other health precautions.
 Vaccinations can be an entry requirement for some countries.
-Check your medication – certain medicines aren't allowed in some countries.
+Check your medication – certain medicines are illegal in some countries.

-- Make sure you have the right visas for the countries you are visiting or transiting and check other entry or exit requirements.
+- Make sure you have the right visas for the countries you’re visiting or transiting, and check other entry or exit requirements.